ABOUT THE DRUG

 HOW SHIFFMAN & SHIN CAN HELP

-About 1 million pregnant U.S. women take Zofran each year for a short-term solution without knowing the potentially life-altering long-term damage to their children, says Lonny Shiffman Shin Law.
+About 1 million pregnant U.S. women take Zofran each year for a short-term solution without knowing the potentially life-altering long-term damage to their children.

 Women who were prescribed Zofran during their pregnancies and whose children were born with some form of birth defect should seek legal counsel immediately, Shiffman advises.

-It heartbreaking to hear from mothers claiming they were misled and lied to about the drug’s risks and safety, says Shiffman Shin.
+It heartbreaking to hear from mothers claiming they were misled and lied to about the drug’s risks and safety.
 These women have been betrayed in the worst way imaginable, and it’s our job to help them understand their legal rights and the steps they can take to somehow alleviate the tragedy of this deception and the long-term ramifications for their children.

-Given the results emerging in the last few years linking Zofran to congenital birth defects, mothers and families of babies born with serious mental and physical deformities are now turning to Shiffman Shin Law to pursue lawsuits against the drug manufacturer.
+Given the results emerging in the last few years linking Zofran to congenital birth defects, mothers and families of babies born with serious mental and physical deformities are now turning to Shiffman Shin to pursue federal district court lawsuits against the drug manufacturer.